SlateFoundation/opened.js/README.md

 This JavaScript library lets you integrate with the OpenEd resource library from your web application.
 It provides the client with two ways of authenticating the user with the OpenEd system:

   - Create a user on OpenEd and login via a Signed Server Request
-  - Client-to-client OAuth, allowing user to interact directly with the OpenEd-provided sign-in dialog.
+  - Client-to-Client OAuth, allowing user to interact directly with the OpenEd-provided sign-in dialog.

-If you choose to create an OpenEd user, it allows you to pass the identity of the user authenticated by your web app directly into OpenEd.
+If you choose to create an OpenEd user yourself, you can pass the identity of the user authenticated by your web app directly into OpenEd.
 This method is described [here](SIGNED-SERVER-REQUEST.md).
+This provides a seamless experience for the user.

-For those who are interested in using the Client-to-client approach, it is described [here](CLIENT-TO-CLIENT.md).
+For those interested in the the Client-to-Client approach where OpenEd pops up an authentication/account creation JavaScript dialog, this is described [here](CLIENT-TO-CLIENT.md).
+This approach can be a bit less work for the integrating developer.

 ### Using the REST API after successful login